-All Chemistry 111 students in Fall 2014 courses will have to complete an online review module that will be due Monday, August 25.
+All Chemistry 111 and 112 students in Spring 2015 courses will have to complete an online review module that will be due Monday, January 19, 2015.
 The completion of the review module will count as 5% of your grade in general chemistry.
-For details on this assignment and how to access it, click here.
+For details on this assignment and how to access it, click here for CHEM 111 or click here for CHEM 112.
 For information about registering for the module, click here.
-We recommend that you finish the assignment prior to the start of the fall semester.
+We recommend that you finish the assignment prior to the start of the spring semester.

 Change is inevitable.
 The picture above is the lobby of the home of our Department at 202 Calhoun Street.
 We moved into this facility in time for the beginning of classes in January 2010.